xreztento/TEMPO-H5/docs/index.rst

+.. test documentation master file, created by sphinx-quickstart on Fri Dec 10 09:13:46 2010.
+   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to TEMPO-H5 Project's documentation!
+Welcome to My Project's documentation!
 ================================

 Contents: